rafalkad/credit-calculator/README.md

 |-- requirements.txt    # List of dependencies
 ```

-🤝 Contributing
+## 🤝 Contributing

 Feel free to fork this repository and submit pull requests.
 Any contributions to improve the functionality or UI are welcome!

-⚖️ License
+## ⚖️ License

 This project is licensed under the MIT License.

-👤 Author
+## 👤 Author

-Your Name🚀 Passionate Python developer with a keen interest in financial applications.
+Rafał 🚀 Passionate Python developer with a keen interest in financial applications.
 Connect with me on:

 🐙 GitHub: rafalkad
 ✉️ Email: rafalkadlubiak@wp.pl